 by Tony Vidler

-For all the emphasis upon removing conflicts in client fees there is little being said about value-based pricing in professional services, and yet it is a concept which is most likely to match the clients perception of value with the professional’s desire to avoid conflicted models or time-based billing.
+Amongst all the debate about adviser remuneration there is little being said about value-based pricing and yet it is a concept which is most likely to match the clients perception of value with the professional’s desire to avoid conflicted models or time-based billing.

 However, generally speaking that which is hard to do attracts greater value from the market than that which is easy to do……see where I’m going with this?